-By now you’ve probably come to the conclusion that answering “How many solar panels do I need?” is not, in fact, rocket science.
-But I hope you’ve also discovered that it involves a much more complex and nuanced calculation than you might otherwise have considered.
-While it’s important to get to that final figure, I hope this article has demonstrated that it’s even more important to answer the underlying questions hidden within the formula.
-Only then will you accurately know how many solar panels you need to power a business.
+By now you’ve probably come to the conclusion that answering “How many solar panels do I need?” is not an exact science.
+But you’ve also discovered that it involves a much more complex and nuanced calculation than you might otherwise have considered.
+While it’s important to get to that final figure, it’s even more important to answer the underlying questions hidden within the formula.
+Only then will you accurately know how many solar panels you need to power your business.

 Partnering with a solar energy consultant who understands your unique objectives is key to calculating your commercial solar panel needs.
 Geoscape Solar has been a trusted commercial solar installer for fifteen years.
 Contact Us to receive a free evaluation of your property and discover if solar is right for your business.